loosec9n/GitBookWorkOut/README.md

 # GitBookWorkOut

-This is to test out GitBook in locally deployed
+This is to test out GitBook which is locally deployed